Focus and Scope

 - originality of the work;

 - reasonability of the conclusions.

 The typical period of time allowed for reviews – 4 weeks (can be modified during the editorial process).

 This is an open access journal which means that all content is freely available without charge to the user or his/her institution.
 Users are allowed to read, download, copy, distribute, print, search, or link to the full texts of the articles, or use them for any other lawful purpose, without asking prior permission from the publisher or the author.
 This is in accordance with the BOAI definition of open access.

-The Editorial Board of the Teorìâ ta Metodika Fìzičnogo Vihovannâ [Theory and Methods of the Physical Education] aims to maintain international standards of editorial ethics.
+The Editorial Board of the Teorìâ ta Metodika Fìzičnogo Vihovannâ [Physical Education Theory and Methodology] aims to maintain international standards of editorial ethics.